enterprisemediawiki/Synopsize/README.md

 MediaWiki-BlankParserFunction
 =============================

-A starting point for simple MediaWiki parser functions
+This code is the basic framework for a MediaWiki parser function.